 Venture For ClimateTech is designed to help you quickly and effectively address the biggest risks in launching your venture.
 It’s a three-phase, six-month program that seeks to help you build the team, knowledge, and personal network you need to succeed, while providing the capital, community, access to talent, and connections to make the journey faster and smoother.

 We broadly are interested in companies developing technologies which have the potential to substantially reduce GHG emissions globally, and in the state of New York in particular.
-The third cohort will focus on decarbonizing four key sectors: Buildings, Transportation, Grid, and Industry.
+The fourth cohort will focus on decarbonizing four key sectors: Buildings, Transportation, Grid, and Industry.
 Companies with solutions that positively help communities impacted by climate change are strongly encouraged to apply.